chrisiaut/socialcube_help/en/login.md

 ```

 ### Retries
-If the Socialcube server doesn't receive a "200" it will automatically retry the webhook call 5 times with 10 minutes in between.
+If the Socialcube server doesn't receive a valid **URL** it will automatically retry the webhook call 5 times with 10 minutes in between.
 This ensures that you don't miss any data when your server goes down for a short time.

 ### Timeout
 If your server doesn't answer for 10 seconds the connection is handled as failed and retry will be scheduled